open-policy-agent/contrib/cloud-foundry/README.md

 # opa-policy
+This directory provides configuration policies and validators for you Cloud Foundry Deployments. \
-[OPA](https://www.openpolicyagent.org/) bundles of Policies to be used with [conftest](https://github.com/instrumenta/conftest) for fitness function testing your platform
+With the use of [OPA](https://www.openpolicyagent.org/), bundles of policies to be used with [conftest](https://github.com/instrumenta/conftest) for fitness function testing your platform.

+**OPA** provides the policy rules as well as policy language `rego`. **Conftest** provides developers with local tooling to do static analysis of configuration files so that engineers can shift left on testing infrastructure as code.

 Why you should care?
 Being able to test baseline values before attempting to deploy allows operators to *fail fast*.
 These policies along with these tools are used to help bridge that gap.

 # Using this Repository